rian39/lists/idea_log.md

 - did some revisions on paper yesterday, but didn't manage to enter them all.
 - realised during revisions that predictions are in the product-customer matrix, not after that.
 Important for my argument that
 - had to print out with revision halfway through ...
+- working on train and flight.
+Re-wrote conclusion in notebook blue august 2016, 66-67.
+Also has some comments TODO: bring these comments and ideas into paper

+## Thu Oct 27 08:27:50 BST 2016
+- how to do ioslides -- take the main text; cut out everything except headings, quotes, images and r chunks; use --------- to make slide breaks ...
+- added new patel screenshots to figure;
+- fixing plots to be a bit more meaningful
+- TODO: check whether Miller's work on shopping would be helpful here ... a good point of comparison.
+- wrote lots of notes on the 2nd paper copy: TODO: bring them into the lists_conversion_experience.rmd.
+Also check the 1st printout as it has some unprocessed notes and changes.
+- TODO: look at SI of E&P D on lists; also Stark and Esposito; also  maybe Eco;